Women Share How They're Making Home Celebrations Special During Quarantine

 Filmmaker and assistant professor Dehanza Rogers, like so many of us, celebrated her birthday this year in quarantine.
 "For my birthday my close friends in California ordered me dinner here in Atlanta, and we ate over Zoom while talking about teaching, politics, family, racial injustices, the pandemic, you name it."
 For Rogers, doing the same activity over Zoom with friends, like ordering in the same takeout or cooking the same meal can make a celebration feel more connected.
 "Finding ways to stay connected during holiday celebrations has meant being creative," said Rogers.
 "I bought identical puzzles for some friends and myself and we're virtual puzzling."

 "We celebrate Hanukkah and, this year, we did a first-night lighting and latke dinner with five different kinds of latkes," says Nicole Adlman, cities manager at Eater.
 Make home celebrations feel extra special by bringing back a tradition that maybe fell to the wayside over the years.
 Adlman explains that certain celebratory rituals have a calming effect on her.
 "Lighting the menorah is actually a really comforting ritual for me.
-I was raised in a mix-race and mixed-faith family, and I didn't grow up saying Hebrew prayers when we lit the menorahs.
+I was raised in a mixed-race and mixed-faith family, and I didn't grow up saying Hebrew prayers when we lit the menorahs.
 So now it's nice to light candles with my boyfriend, say the prayers, and sing the songs.
 For me it's less about the religious aspects, though, and more about connecting with traditions my boyfriend grew up with."